dc-js/dc.js/wiki/api.md

 This function can be used to in [Coordinate Grid Chart](#coordinate-grid-chart) to define units on x axis. dc.units.integers is the default x unit scale used by [Coordinate Grid Chart](#coordinate-grid-chart) and should be used when x range is a sequential of integers.

+### dc.units.float.precision(precision)
+This function generates xunit function in floating-point numbers with the given precision.
+For example if the function is invoked with 0.001 precision then the function created will devide a range [0.5, 1.0] with 500 units.

 ### dc.units.ordinal
 This function can be used to in [Coordinate Grid Chart](#coordinate-grid-chart) to define ordinal units on x axis.